Who are our Students?

 - students have 5 calendar years for degree completion

+*Note that these are not self-paced courses.
+Students will have hard deadlines every week.
 We recommend students working full time start by taking one course per semester.

 Is there a minimum grade point average I must maintain?